Moyhe/Food_App/README.md

-# FoodApp with angular 16 and filrebase
+# FoodApp with angular 16 and firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.